ancoleman/panflow/CLI_USAGE.md

 9. **JSON files for properties** should match the structure expected by PAN-OS.
 Refer to the documentation or export existing objects for reference.

 10. **Context matters**: Remember to specify the correct context (`shared`, `device_group`, `vsys`, or `template`) and its name when working with configurations.

+11. **Use package-based CLI**: Use `panflow_cli.py` instead of `cli.py` for all operations as it's the primary interface going forward.
+Examples throughout this guide can be adapted by changing `python cli.py` to `python panflow_cli.py`.